drhsqlite/fossil-mirror/www/glossary.md

     common to have a single repo clone on a machine but to have it [open] in [multiple working directories][mwd].
-Check-out directories are associated with the repos they were created from by settings stored in the check-out drectory.
+Check-out directories are associated with the repos they were created from by settings stored in the check-out directory.
 This is in the `.fslckout` file on POSIX type systems, but for historical compatibility reasons, it’s called `_FOSSIL_` by native Windows builds of Fossil.